rahulgopinath/rahulgopinath.github.io/_posts/2015-08-01-whither-coverage.markdown

 the test size.
 Inozemtseva et al. further suggests that we all should use mutation score instead.

-The main result in the paper is that they found coverage to have a strong relation with the test suite size.
-They found that if one looks only at test suites of the same size; say 10 test cases each, 100 test cases each etc. then there is little correlation between the effectiveness of test suite (as measured by its mutation score), and the coverage.
+The main result in the paper is that they found raw coverage to have a strong relation with the mutation score.
+However, they found that if one looks only at test suites of the same size; say 10 test cases each, 100 test cases each etc. then there is little correlation between the effectiveness of test suite (as measured by its mutation score), and the coverage.